Basic-Data-Infrastructure/bdi-stack/connector/README.md

 - `reverse-proxy/proxy-request` produce a response by executing the (modified!) request (including the recorded "x-forwarded" headers information in `:proxy-request-overrides`) in the "entering" phase.

 - `oauth2/bearer-token` require an OAuth 2.0 Bearer token with the given requirements and auth-params for a 401 Unauthorized response.
 The absence of a token or it not complying to the requirements causes a 401 Unauthorized response.
-At least the issuer `:iss` should be supplied to validate the token.
+At least the audience `:aud` and issuer `:iss` should be supplied to validate the token.
 The JWKs are derived from the issuer openid-configuration (issuer is expected to be a URL and the well-known suffix is appended), if not available `jwks-uri` should be supplied.
 The claims in the token will be available through var `oauth2/claims`.

   The following example expects a token from example.com and responds with "Hello subject" where "subject" is the "sub" of the token.